thornAvery/kep-hack/README.md

 * Frrf - Assisting with the development of the Pikachu / Eevee Mode + 5 Starters scenes in Oak's Lab, debugging.
 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.
 * Chatot4444 - Assisting with gym scaling code.
 * Enigami - Reworking the Battle Tent's RestoreTeam code to make it work properly.
-* LadyMisticus - Made a well-documented spreadsheet for the hack that details every Pokemon's stats, movepools and locations, plus more!
 * HeadBoiSkye - Helped with writing NPC dialogue and Pokédex entries for new Pokémon such as Gyopin.
 * ZumiIsawhat? - Restorations of prototype OST.
 * FrenchOrange - Reconstructions of various overworld prototype sprites.
 * Helix Chamber (RacieBeep & Orchid) - Prototype Pokémon sprites.
 Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png) and below.
-* Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI and Pokedex stats page.
+* Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI, move animations and Pokedex stats page.
 Assisted in bug fixes.
 Used their sprite sheet generator.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.